PharmD/MBA Dual Degree Program

 Ernest Mario School of Pharmacy and Rutgers Business School PharmD/MBA Dual Degree Program

-In response to strong expressions of interest from current students and alumni, the Ernest Mario School of Pharmacy has partnered with the Rutgers Business School to develop a dual degree PharmD/MBA program.
-This program enables qualified PharmD students to begin work on the MBA while still enrolled in the PharmD program.
-PharmD students will remain with their cohort and complete their doctoral degree at the same time as their classmates.
-After degree completion, they may matriculate into the MBA for full‐time study (one year) or part‐time study (approximately three years) to complete the second degree.
+In response to strong expressions of interest from current students and alumni, the Ernest Mario School of Pharmacy has partnered with the Rutgers Business School (RBS) to develop a dual degree PharmD/MBA program.
+This program enables qualified PharmD students to begin work on the MBA by taking RBS courses while still enrolled in the PharmD program.
+PharmD students remain with their cohort and complete their doctoral degree at the same time as their classmates.
+After degree completion, they matriculate into the part-time MBA program to complete the second degree.
+The RBS program offers a flexible schedule, enabling students to tailor their course load to their personal and professional lives.
+Most students complete the MBA in 3 years, but students may choose to finish it faster or slower, depending on their course loads.

 The dual degree program requires a high level of academic commitment and work in addition to the heavy demands of the PharmD program.
 Students must demonstrate their academic preparedness and their willingness to take on the additional responsibilities.
 The School of Pharmacy is committed to the success of each of its PharmD candidates and will only recommend students for the dual degree program who are sufficiently qualified and motivated.